TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

 The editing form will now look like this:

-|img-49| You can see how all translation fields for the “Header” are grouped
+|img-49| You can see how all translation fields for the "Header" are grouped
 together with the default header.
-Likewise for the “Message” field.
+Likewise for the "Message" field.

 The difference is also seen in the <T3FlexForms> content::